Skip to main content

 Offering his reasoning for putting Walerski under a spotlight, Steingraber said, “Medhi Walerski is known worldwide for his outsized contribution to contemporary ballet, in a professional life that is still in the early stages of unfolding.”

 The Soraya evening opens with “Chamber,” a work Walerski choreographed in 2013 for NDT at the centennial of Vaslav Nijinsky’s groundbreaking “The Rite of Spring” (1913), for Diaghilev’s Ballets Russes.
-Motoring Walerski’s homage is not Stravinsky’s blistering score, but original music by contemporary British composer Jody Talbott.
+Motoring Walerski’s homage is not Stravinsky’s blistering score, but original music by contemporary British composer Joby Talbott.

 “It’s primal, it’s ritualistic.”
 Walerski says of his work.
 “It’s intense in its relationship to the music.”
-Choreographer and composer put their heads together: “Jody and I listened to ‘The Rite of Spring’ a lot.
+Choreographer and composer put their heads together: “Joby and I listened to ‘The Rite of Spring’ a lot.
 We felt its bold, complex, irregular rhythms.
 And that’s what we wanted to extract.”

 In the middle of the program, Walerski has placed a more recent work.
 Walerski’s arrival in Vancouver in 2020 coincided with the outbreak of a global pandemic.
 His “Silent Tides,” for two dancers, bears the timestamp of its creation.
 The duet, he says, was “greatly influenced by the issues of human closeness that the pandemic more or less forced upon us all.”